bearyung/alice-cards/docs/tutorial-basics/terminology.md

 ## Gem Tokens
 Tokens that represent the ultimate goal of the game—refining these from elements is key to winning.
 Each gem requires a specific combination of elements.

+## Effect Tokens
+Effect Tokens are placed on cards to indicate that they have effects, abilities, or actions applied to them.
+They act as tags or labels to show side effects or additional functionalities of the cards.

 ## Reap
 A game action where a player collects element tokens based on the conditions and capabilities of their creature cards, typically when matching the environment.

+## Recycle
+Recycle is the process of converting the Artifact attached to a character card into the corresponding elements.
+However, it's important to note that not all Artifacts can be recycled, just like in the real world.

 ## Exhausted
 A state indicating that a creature or card has been used for the turn and cannot be used again until it is readied.